vand3rlinden/vand3rlinden.github.io/content/post/exo-inbound-smtp-dane-dnssec.md

 12. Check the health of your domain's `MX` record in the Microsoft 365 Admin Center under 'DNS Records'.

 ![IMAGE](/images/exo-inbound-smtp-dane-dnssec/exo-inbound-smtp-dane-dnssec11.png)

+## Rollback the change
+Since we carefully added the DNSSEC-signed MX record `mx.microsoft` alongside the existing `mail.protection.outlook.com` MX record, you can safely make this change without worrying about inbound email interruption.
+If something does go wrong, the change can be rolled back by doing the following:

+1. Disable SMTP DANE: `Disable-SmtpDaneInbound -DomainName yourdomain.com`
+2. Create a new MX record in your public DNS with the following hostname value and set the priority to 20: `yourdomain-com.mail.protection.outlook.com`
+3. Make sure the MX record you created in step 2 is working by using the [Microsoft Remote Connectivity Analyzer](https://testconnectivity.microsoft.com/tests/O365InboundSmtp/input)
+4. If mail flow works with the `mail.protection.outlook.com` MX record, run the following command: `Disable-DnssecForVerifiedDomain -DomainName yourdomain.com`
+5. Delete the DNSSEC MX record in your public DNS: `yourdomain-com.<random>.mx.microsoft`
+6. Make sure the MX record you created in step 2 is the only MX record, and that it's set to priority 0 (highest priority)
+7. Confirm that the MX record matches the value in the Microsoft 365 Admin Center -> Settings -> Domains (Select the domain, select DNS records, then run Check health)

 ## Cmdlets to get DNSSEC and SMTP DANE configuration settings in Exchange Online
 ```PowerShell